RangaSai2601/CollegeWebApplication/README.md

 Heloo Every One this is my first project using Java and Spring Framework

 **Used Technolgies
-Frontend:- Jsp servlets, Html5 , Css;
+Frontend:- Jsp servlets, Html5 , Css; <br>
-Backend:- Spring JPA, Spring Boot, Spring MVC
+Backend:- Spring JPA, Spring Boot, Spring MVC <br>
 @One to many relationship is used between Admin and Student**

 Here is the clear explanation of my project in a detail way